Jewellery Care

 Cleaning your jewellery should be a regular practice.
 Use warm water with a drop of dish soap and a soft-bristle toothbrush (to avoid scratches) and dry fully.

-Some stones i.e. amber, pearls & opal are naturally much softer than others and should be treated with extra care to avoid scratches or cracking.
+Some materials i.e. amber, pearls & opal are naturally very soft and should be treated with extra care to avoid scratches or cracking.

 Harsh chemicals used in cleaning supplies can also damage the surface of certain stones.
-Always remove your jewellery in a situation it could become damaged e.g. cleaning, lifting heavy objects, gardening etc.
+Always remove your jewellery in a situation it could become damaged or lost e.g. cleaning, lifting heavy objects, gardening, swimming etc.

 Some stones are porous and will absorb liquid, potentially causing the stone to change colour over time.
 For example, some opals will turn translucent if exposed to excess water.